 So, what cocktail will you be making for us today?

 Today’s cocktail is a winter warmer.
 It’s a twist on a classic “Hot Buttered Rum.”
-In my version, I’ll use Four Roses Yellow in place of the rum and Kentucky Sorghum in place of the brown sugar.
+In my version, I’ll use Four Roses Bourbon in place of the rum and Kentucky Sorghum in place of the brown sugar.
 Add a few dashes of Peychaud’s® bitters and a little cinnamon and nutmeg, and you’ve got a nostalgic combination for those cold winter nights.

-- 1.5 ounces Four Roses Yellow
+- 1.5 ounces Four Roses Bourbon

 - 1 tbsp butter